Botdep24/SCORPION-V3/Readme.md

 ## License

-The WhatsApp Bot Dullah MD💫 is released under the [MIT License](https://opensource.org/licenses/MIT).
+The WhatsApp Bot SCORPION V3💫 is released under the [MIT License](https://opensource.org/licenses/MIT).
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>

 💫THANK YOU FOR CHOOSING Dullah Md💫